lukaus/lactf_2025/writeups/plinko/README.md

 So let's get an idea of the overall game logic and see if there's a way to manipulate something in our favor, and win the flag.

 Looking through the code, the relevant logic of the game goes as follows:
-1. Client clicks to drop a ball, which creates the game board and physics engine, initilizes the pegs and ball, and creates the scoring zones, then sends the ball's properties to the server : [public/physics.js, lines 45-75](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/public/physics.js#L45)
+1. Client clicks to drop a ball, which creates the game board and physics engine, initializes the pegs and ball, and creates the scoring zones, then sends the ball's properties to the server : [public/physics.js, lines 45-75](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/public/physics.js#L45)
 2. The server checks that the ball is starting at the correct x-position, then saves the ball's properties to validate against later.
 If the ball is not at x=500, the socket is closed with the message "Stop cheating."  : [app.js, lines 152-171](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/app.js#L152)
 3. The client begins simulating a simple 2D frictionless kinematic physics engine : [public/physics.js, line 96](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/public/physics.js#L96)
 4. If the ball collides with something, the physics engine is paused, and the ball's physics properties (location and velocity) are sent to the server, as well as the properties of whatever it collided with : [public/physics.js, line 98-125](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/public/physics.js#L98)
-6. The server validates (via validatePosition()) that the ball's properties have not been modified in a way that would inconsistent with the expected physics calculations : [app.js, lines 173-184](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/app.js#L173)
+6. The server validates (via validatePosition()) that the ball's properties have not been modified in a way that would be inconsistent with the expected physics calculations : [app.js, lines 173-184](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/app.js#L173)
 7. The server checks that the object the ball is colliding with should actually exist where the client says it is.
 If either of the checks fail, the socket is closed with the message "Stop cheating!!" : [app.js, lines 185-197](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/app.js#L185)
 9. Otherwise, the server checks if the ball is colliding with the "ground", meaning one of the scoring zones, and sends the appropriate points (and flag if applicable) to the client before closing the socket : [app.js, lines 199-208](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/app.js#L199)
 10. If the ball has collided with a peg or wall, the server will calculate how the ball should bounce, then send that back to the client : [app.js, lines 210-238](https://github.com/uclaacm/lactf-archive/blob/ad381b48e37a11fabc800724c50b1fdf0ddc6c80/2025/web/plinko/app.js#L210)